Mastering the Art of Cumulative Percentage Calculation: A thorough look

 **Q: Can I calculate cumulative percentage for negative values?**

 A: Yes, you can.
 The calculation remains the same.
-However, the interpretation of the results might require careful consideration, especially if negative values represent losses or decline.
+That said, the interpretation of the results might require careful consideration, especially if negative values represent losses or decline.

 **Q: What if my data includes zero values?**